shreyansh26/wordle-solver/README.md

 # Wordle GRPO

-This project aims to train a model to solve Wordle, first through Supervised Fine-Tuning (SFT) and then using Generative Rejection-conditioned Policy Optimization (GRPO).
+This project aims to train a model to solve Wordle, first through Supervised Fine-Tuning (SFT) and then using Group Relative Policy Optimization (GRPO).